| Please note: this finding

 Folio containing large photographs of California scenery and winemaking

-Photocopies of poems and articles by HHJ in the Atlantic Monthly and
+Folder 1 Photocopies of poems and articles by HHJ in Atlantic Monthly (see list below)

 From Atlantic Monthly:

 [Anonymous], The Procession of the Flowers.
 Atlantic Monthly, Vol. 10, December 1862: pp. 649-657.

 [Anonymous], Reviews and Literary Notices.
 Atlantic Monthly, Vol. 12, December 1863: pp. 794-796.
 [Beginning of article missing]